We Go The Extra Distance For Our Clients

 In serious bicycle accidents, however, injured bike riders may want to consider taking legal action to recover compensation for medical expenses, lost wages, and more.
 A bicycle accident attorney can help accident victims understand their legal options, help them file a claim, and even negotiate with insurance companies on their behalf.
 Bike accident lawyers can also help victims file a lawsuit, and will investigate the accident, review documents, and gather witnesses to help ensure they receive fair compensation for their damages.

-The bicycle accident lawyers at Ashenden & Associates are prepared to help you through every step of the process and can help you receive the compensation you deserve.
-Call us at 770-394-8909 to schedule an appointment with one of our experienced attorneys.
+The Sandy Springs bicycle accident lawyers at Ashenden & Associates are prepared to help you through every step of the process and can help you receive the compensation you deserve.
+Call an experienced bike accident lawyer at 770-394-8909 for a free consultation.

 Like other auto accident cases, victims in bicycle accident cases are able to recover compensation for both economic damages and non-economic damages.
 Injured bicyclists can recover compensation for things like: